noahehall/theBookOfNoah/_aws.md

     + contain up to 100 items
     + can retrieve items from multiple tables in a single request

 ## VPCs: virtual private cloud
   - a VPC is a data center located in a specific region
+    + you access your VPC via an Internet Gateway or a Virtual Private Gateway
   - they can span availability zones, but cannot span regions
   - you provision a logically isolated section of AWS resources in the cloud in a virtual network
     + complete control over IP address range, subnets, route table configuration, and network gateways, security groups, network access control lists, etc
-  - you can create a Hardware Virtual Private Network (VPN) connection between your corporate data center and your VPC and leverage the AWS cloud as an extension o fyour corporate data center
+  - you can create a Hardware Virtual Private Network (VPN) connection between your corporate data center and your VPC and leverage the AWS cloud as an extension of your corporate data center
     + i.e. a hybrid cloud
   - what can you do with a VPC?
     - launch instances into a subnet of your choosing